-The University of North Florida Digital Humanities Initiative (DHI) promotes collaboration on interdisciplinary projects that combine the use of technology with materials and methodologies from the Humanities, Fine Arts and Social Sciences.
-The DHI coordinates events exploring the theory and practice of Digital Humanities scholarship, and provides a forum for faculty to work together on the design and implementation of digital projects.
-The DHI helps faculty to engage students directly in hands–on Digital Humanities research, within and beyond the classroom, and promotes opportunities for members of the UNF community to collaborate on digital projects with cultural institutions in Northeast Florida.
+The Digital Humanities Initiative (DHI, http://unfdhi.org) was formed in the fall of 2015 as informal association of faculty, staff and students from across campus dedicated to promoting collaboration on interdisciplinary projects that combine the use of technology with materials and methodologies from the Humanities, Fine Arts and Social Sciences.
+Since that time, the DHI has coordinated events exploring the theory and practice of Digital Humanities scholarship, and provided a forum for faculty to work together on the design and implementation of digital projects.
+The DHI has helped faculty to engage students directly in hands–on Digital Humanities research, within and beyond the classroom, and has promoted opportunities for members of the UNF community to collaborate on digital projects with cultural institutions in Northeast Florida.

 Since its formation, an interim chair has led the DHI, with input from an advisory committee comprised of faculty from Brooks College of Health; the Coggin College of Business; the College of Arts and Sciences; the College of Computing, Engineering and Construction; and the College of Education and Human Services.
 Faculty and staff from the Center for Instruction and Research Technology (CIRT), the Office of Faculty Enhancement (OFE), Information Technology Services (ITS), the Office of Research and Sponsored Programs (ORSP), and the Thomas G. Carpenter Library have also played a critical role in the Initiative.
 Several undergraduate and graduate students currently serve on the Advisory Committee, representing the following departments and programs: Art and Design; English; History; International Studies; Languages, Literatures and Cultures; Political Science and Public Administration; Philosophy and Religious Studies; and Sociology, Anthropology and Social Work.